 - Put your clothes in the dryer and add a dryer sheet

 It’s not only dark colours that require laundry care.
 Whites and bright colours also need individual attention.
 And, since not all fabrics are created equal, you should also pay special attention to garments made from denim or even cotton.
 Whether you’re looking to remove stains you can see or your focus is on odour removal, let Ariel take care of it.

 What temperature to use when washing darks?
 Hot or cold?

-Do you often wonder if dark clothes should be washed in hot or cold water?
+If you’re wondering what temperature to wash dark clothes at, you’re at the right place.
 Washing your clothes in hot water can cause the fabric to loosen, which allows the dark dye to be released from the fabric.
 To prevent your darks from fading, wash them in cold water, together with Ariel Gel Colour, our most powerful cold water detergent: This will not only keep your blacks black, but it will also help to preserve their fabric and fit better, giving your garments a longer life-span, while saving you money on the utility bill.
 The next time you wash a dark and delicate fabric with a stain on it, instead of washing it at a high temperature and damaging the garment, soak it in cold water.
 Another thing to consider is washing your dark clothes on a quick cycle, which helps to minimise colour fading.
-In this case, you don’t have to worry about the temperature, since quick cycles generally use cold water anyway, so no harm is done to your clothes.
+In this case, you don’t have to worry about the temperature since quick cycles generally use cold water anyway, so no harm is done to your clothes.